 For those who are 60 and over, a big garden can eventually become a bit too much to look after.
 If this sounds familiar then you could divide up your garden and offer people your unwanted space to grow vegetables.
 Allotment patches are booked up for years in some areas so you can really cash in by offering someone a patch in your garden for them to use.

 Spareground is a useful site where you can register and advertise your garden space (or anything else) for free.
 Again you should also post a free ad on Gumtree.

 If taking it easy isn’t really your style and you’re full of good ideas, why not set up your own business?
 It doesn’t have to be as scary as it sounds.
 You’re older and probably much wiser than you were 10 years ago and – if you’ve paid off the mortgage already – now could be the perfect time to venture into something new.

-We have a whole section on making money and loads of helpful articles so take a look at these to get you started:
+We have a whole section for over 50s and loads of helpful articles so take a look at these to get you started: